 Mexico’s telephone companies are offering users two methods to register:

-- Online, using a special registration portal provided by each cellphone service provider; or
+- Online, using a special registration portal provided by each cell phone service provider; or

 - In person at one of their service centers nationwide in Mexico.